LlmKira/fast-langdetect/README.md

 ## Usage 🖥️

-For optimal performance and accuracy in language detection, use `detect(text, low_memory=False)` to load the larger model.
+In scenarios where accuracy is important, you should not rely on the detection results of small models, use `low_memory=False` to load larger models!

+### Prerequisites

+- The “/n” character in the argument string must be removed before calling the function.
+- If the sample is too long or too short, the accuracy will be reduced (e.g. if it is too short, Chinese will be predicted as Japanese).
-> The model will be downloaded to the `/tmp/fasttext-langdetect` directory upon first use.
+- The model will be downloaded to the `/tmp/fasttext-langdetect` directory upon first use.

 ### Native API (Recommended)

-> [!NOTE]
-> This function assumes to be given a single line of text. *You should remove `\n` characters before passing the text.*
-> If the sample is too long or too short, the accuracy will decrease (for example, in the case of too short, Chinese
-> will be predicted as Japanese).

 ```python
 from fast_langdetect import detect, detect_multilingual

 # Single language detection